ThatStella7922/blog/_posts/2023-05-21-a-closer-look-at-iphone-diagnostics-mode.markdown

 categories: update ios
 ---

-**For this post, do note that I haven’t done much of any actual research and basing this off my experience with and knowledge about iOS devices and apple repair.**
+**For this post, do note that I haven’t done much of any actual research and am basing this off my experience with and knowledge about iOS devices and apple repair.**

 I’ve always wondered about diagnostics mode on iOS devices, and it started years ago when I typed `diags://` into the address bar on my 5th gen iPod touch running iOS 9.
 If I’m remembering correctly, this URL scheme was associated with a Diagnostics app that was hidden from springboard (Home Screen) and it would basically just show a message asking you to visit Apple’s support site for assistance.